markevans/partial_identifier/README.markdown

 Notes
 =====
 - This only works in development mode, so won't interfere with anything on production
-- If you're using version control you will probably want to ignore these files as it's useful for your development only
+- If you're using version control you will probably want to ignore the created files as it's useful for your development only
-- It is unobtrusive to the page DOM until you activate it with Shift+Ctrl+P.
+- It is fairly unobtrusive to the page DOM - it simply inserts invisible divs
-- I found one of my sites actually broke when using it - it may not work for every site
+- It uses the bundled version of jquery if you don't already have it, otherwise uses the one you're using

 TODO
 ====